Shrey-55/SoC_Tasks/README.md

 The handtracking module is added in "Extras"

 ### Facial detection
-Here, a facial recognition module is used
+Here, a facial recognition module is used and